 So by constantly gaining the attention of others these inner tensions and conflicts are being regulated.
 This will not completely remove them; it will only ever be a short term solution and soon enough they will return once more.

-In order for the behaviour to change and for one to receive attention in a functional and healthy manner, one has to change the associations that the ego mind has formed around attention.
+In order for the behavior to change and for one to receive attention in a functional and healthy manner, one has to change the associations that the ego mind has formed around attention.